Skip to main content

 • “It's fairly well optimized as it stands.”

-• “The game suffers from massive performance issues as you progress, and unlike what one would expect, changing the settings does not even increase the FPS by 1.”
+• “The game suffers from massive performance issues as you progress, and changing the settings does not increase the FPS at all.”

-• “It seems like path calculation for the conveyors is being made from the start to the player position each frame, because when you're trying to lay down a super long conveyor belt, your game starts stuttering and your FPS plummets.”
+• “Path calculation for the conveyors seems to be done from start to player position each frame; laying down a long conveyor belt causes stuttering and FPS drops.”

 • atmosphere